zhhuta/vpsnet/vps.net.md

 Call this function at the end of main function:
 	cred = create_infr()

 If we ran the script we get two files `credentials.cfg` and `infra.cfg`.
-Config for infra would looks next:
+The infra.cfg file would look something like:

 	...
 	[app]